bps-github7/Class_Generator/documentation/README.md

     `ClassA : attr1,attr2 : method1,method2 : -t -e`

-3. NOTE: [pre-pend arguments](##prepend-options) exist for applying slight changes to the to-be-generated class:
-    * CVattr1   : generates attr1 as a class variable
-    * SMmethod1 : generates method1 as a static method
-    * CMmethod2 : generates method2 as a Class method
+3. Use prepend arguments to decalre a field as a certain type- class variables, static and class methods, name mangeling and private methods and fields can all be declared.
+[Learn more by reading the inline specification](inline_specification.md)

-6. The Inline spec is designed to be robust.
+4. The Inline is designed to be robust.
 You can withhold any argument except the class name.
-However, you need to be sure to include the correct amount of colons so that the correct arguments are parsed.
+However, you need to be sure to include the correct amount of colons so that the correct arguments are parsed

-7. The final area of the inline, following the third colon is for optional arguments (switches) including '-t', '-e', '-m', '-a' for testing, exporting, modules and abstract base classes
+5. The final area of the inline, following the third colon is for optional arguments (switches) including '-t', '-e', '-m', '-a' for testing, exporting, modules and abstract base classes

 Rules:

-1. either attributes or methods can be blank in the inline, but not the class identifier (can't make a nameless class).
+1. Either attributes or methods can be blank in the inline, but not the class identifier (can't make a nameless class).

-2. to leave either attributes or methods blank, include the typical amount of colons but leave the section blank
+2. To leave either attributes or methods blank, include the typical amount of colons, but leave the section blank

     `ClassA::`

-    creates a classA with no methods or fields
+    This creates a classA with no methods or fields

     `ClassA : : : -t -e`

-    creates a ClassA with only testing and exporting (no attributes or methods)
+    This creates a ClassA with only testing and exporting (no attributes or methods)

 # Features